Munachimso-aruba/My-projects/README.md

 # Muna's projects
-Munachimso's collection of early personal projects coded using PYTHON.
+My collection of personal coding projects.
+I code as a hobby and I started January 2022.
+Do not hesitate to give me feedback on what you think of my projects and what I can improve upon.